 Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 (“Act”),

-notice is hereby given that on June 16, 2017, ICE Clear Credit LLC (“ICC”) filed with the Securities and Exchange Commission the proposed rule change, as described in Items I, II and III below, which Items have been prepared primarily by ICC.
+notice is hereby given that on May 25, 2018, ICE Clear Credit LLC (“ICC”) filed with the Securities and Exchange Commission (“Commission”) the proposed rule change described in Items I and II below, which Items have been prepared by ICC.
 ICC filed the proposed rule change pursuant to Section 19(b)(3)(A) of the Act

-so that the proposal was effective upon filing with the Commission.
-The Commission is publishing this notice to solicit comments on the proposed rule change.
+so that the proposal was immediately effective upon filing with the Commission.
+The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

 I. Clearing Agency's Statement of the Terms of Substance of the Proposed Rule Change